 How Popular is Healy Pass?

-The trail is appropriate for most hikers who feel comfortable walking uphill.
-It is appropriate for anyone of moderate fitness.
-I’d say kids from ages seven years old and up.
-Strollers will not work on the trail, but if you have a baby carrier you should be fine hiking Healy Pass dependent on fitness.
+The trail is appropriate for most hikers who feel comfortable walking uphill, great for anyone of moderate fitness.
+I’d say kids from ages seven years old and up should be able to handle the trail just fine, depending on their previous hiking experience.
+Strollers will not work on the trail, but if you have a baby carrier, you should be fine hiking Healy Pass dependent on fitness.

 Advice on Hikes in the Canadian Rockies

 - If this is your first time hiking in the Rockies, take a conservative approach.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
 If you want to learn more about what to wear hiking we have a great post.